dzmcclure/jotl-deck-tool-app/README.md

 ### All decks
 - [ ] Save new deck
-  - [ ] pick file name
+  - [ ] pick file name - for windows/browser

 ### Misc/To Be Sorted
-- [ ] End of round button - Shuffle all decks that drew shuffle cards during the round
 - [ ] jotl submodule does not have base modifier decks for players